Who we are

 Our future goals include continuing growth and education reach, increase our volunteer base, improve our adoption rate, and always enhance our positive and helpful impact not only on the dogs, but on the breed in general.

-We also have big plans for our rescue facility, including adding 2 additional play yards, walking trails on the property, and completing the cosmetic inside and out.
+We also have big plans for our rescue facility, including adding an adoption center, more walking trails and a memorial garden.

-We have room to expand too.
+We have room to expand.
 Hopefully in the future we provide safe housing for even more Bully friends.
 And who knows, one day we'll be walking on the moon...